chetbox/Emojikey/README.md

 ## How to install

+Run
+    python3 emojiscrape.py

-In Chromium/Chrome enable `Developer mode`, click `Load unpacked extension` then select this folder.
+Then in Chromium/Chrome enable `Developer mode`, click `Load unpacked extension` then select this folder.

 ## How to use